The Easiest Way to Style Open Shelves Without Overthinking It

 4. Add Books, But Mix Them Up

-Books are the easiest way to ground a shelf.
-Stack some horizontally, stand others vertically, and vary the height of each group.
+Speaking of books, they are the easiest way to ground objects and fill space.
+Take off the book jackets and stack some horizontally, stand others vertically, and vary the height of each group.

 5. Leave Some Breathing Room